 However, the residual is the best available indicator of the net effect schools have on the progress of a pupil.

 Value-added is based on a regression line, which represents the relationship between every student’s baseline score (Alis, Yellis or MidYIS) and the actual grade achieved in that subject.

 Our concept of value-added information sheet further explains the regression line that we use to calculate value-added.

 MidYIS, YELLIS, Alis and CEM IBE all provide value-added reports by subject and cohort, once you have uploaded your exam results.

 The average standardised residual chart enables you to compare value-added achievement across subjects.

 The standardised residuals also enable you to compare value-added between qualification types and across years.
-So you can confidently compare value-added between this years’ new 9-1 GCSE subjects and previous years’ qualifications.
+So you can confidently compare value-added between this year and previous years’ qualifications.